kuro-jojo/lichess-analysis-extension/README.md

 - `storage`: Used to store the tab ID of the wintrchess site.
 - `tabs`: Used to create and manage tabs for the wintrchess site.

-## Issues

-- Sometimes, after loading the pgn on wintrchess, the button is not clicked.
-It is inconsistent.